serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 **Primary Key**: _tweet_id_
 **Attributes**: _tweet_, _handle_, _created_at_

-2. Mock fake data using [Faker](https://www.npmjs.com/package/faker).
-You can find the scripts [here](https://github.com/serverless/serverless-graphql/tree/master/app-backend/rds/seed-data)
+Then, you'll need to use Faker again to mock some fake data.
+(You can find the scripts [here](https://github.com/serverless/serverless-graphql/tree/master/app-backend/rds/seed-data).)

-3. Set your lambda in the same VPC as RDS for connectivity.

-4. Configure knexfile for database configuration.
+Set your Lambda in the same VPC as RDS for connectivity, and configure knexfile for database configuration:

 ```yml
 const pg = require('pg');